-The Macedon Ranges Business Networking Group was established in 2015 by a group of local professionals who wanted to strategically grow their businesses and support one another in that shared endeavour.
+What started as The Macedon Ranges Business Networking Group has evolved into the Macedon Ranges Business Improvement Group.
+This group was established in 2015 by a group of local professionals who wanted to strategically grow their businesses and support one another in that shared endeavour.

-For more information contact the Macedon Ranges Business Networking Group.
+For more information contact the Macedon Ranges Business Improvement Group.

 We work with a range of industry networks who provide support and advice to Council and assist with the implementation of strategy actions.

-The Daylesford & Macedon Ranges Regional Tourism Board is the peak industry body for tourism in the Daylesford and Macedon Ranges region, that works cooperatively with Council via a memorandum of understanding.
+Daylesford Macedon Tourism is the peak industry body for tourism in the Daylesford and Macedon Ranges region, that works cooperatively with Council via a memorandum of understanding.
 They are an independent body focusing on the development and growth of the tourism industry, strategic tourism investment and advocacy.

 Their role is to provide strategies, guidance and foster a united, engaged and successful industry, and achieve this by working with all key stakeholders to ensure a consistent approach to tourism development and marketing across the region.